ovhlabs/knowledge-base/en/_posts/How-to Install Asterisk11.5+AsteriskGUI on ubuntu.markdown

 lang: en
 ---

+[Asterisk](http://www.asterisk.org/get-started) is an open source VOIP(Voice over IP protocol) system and it is one of the best and easiest VOIP systems you can use, It can turns an ordinary computer or VPS into a communications server, Asterisk is used for building multi-protocol such as SIP and IAX2

+P.S: You'll have some DAHDI errors you can simply ignore it.

-#I will show you how to install Asterisk server + AsteriskGUI on Ubuntu 12.04 with very easy steps
+###Now I will show you how to install Asterisk server + AsteriskGUI on Ubuntu 12.04 with very easy steps

 --------

 ##1- First step

+I'll first update the system and install some requirements

 After login as Admin I created a root password with this command(or you can add sudo before all commands):